ftccats/ftccats.github.io/Software_Intro.md

 In the FTC competition, Android Studio is used to program the robot.
 Teams use the programming language java to code their robts.
 FIRST has alreadyt the basic outline of the code done for teams, and all teams have to do is to modify to code to the components of their robot.
 The instructions on how to download and install Android Studio are [here](https://ftccats.github.io/Android%20Studio%20and%20Software%20prt.%201%20and%20Source%20control)
 In order to 3D print some components of the robot, the modeling software PTC Creo can be used.
-THE instructions on how to download and install ANdroid Studio are [here](https://ftccats.github.io/CADWithPTC)
+The instructions on how to download and install ANdroid Studio are [here](https://ftccats.github.io/CADWithPTC)